 MA, MStud, DPhil (Oxon)

-funded by an AHRC large grant under the 'Translating Cultures' theme
+collaborative project funded by an AHRC large grant under the 'Translating Cultures' theme

 - NEW POLICY DOCUMENT on transforming Modern Languages education, September 2018

 - LAUNCH AND DISCUSSION of new policy document at the British Academy, 9th November 2018

 - Being Human festival, 2016, 'Familiar Strangers: Writing Across Languages and Cultures'